Asha Bhat is getting used to being called ‘Moorditj yorga’.

 With nearly twenty years of work in Aboriginal communities, what is that one achievement that she looks upon with pride?

-“One of my proudest achievements has been in spearheading initiatives to provide better access to justice system for Aboriginal victims of violence.
+“One of my proudest achievements has been in spearheading initiatives to provide better access to the justice system for Aboriginal victims of violence.
 By advocating for critical legal, housing, and other support services, I have helped to create pathways to safety and stability for those fleeing abuse.
 Through partnerships with government agencies and non-profit organisations, I have worked tirelessly to expand access to vital resources and support networks.

 Yet she added, “Looking back, I feel I could have done better in my early years as a leader, if I had guidance and/or mentors then.
 Perhaps I had way too many honest conversations in my long sittings with clients and staff!
 But I learned important lessons from that.”